rohitkrai03/pills/README.md

 bower install pills
 ```

-Elsewise, [download the zip folder](https://github.com/rohitkrai03/pills), extract it, and copy `css/pills.min.css` into your project’s folder.
+Elsewise, [download the zip folder from](https://github.com/rohitkrai03/pills), extract it, and copy `css/pills.min.css` into your project’s folder.
 Boom.
 Done.

 ### 2. Link the stylesheet